vlingo/xoom-platform/README.md

   Username-drop-menu > Edit Profile > API Key (left bar menu)
 ```

+## Deployment to Pivotal Cloud Foundry

+You can refer to [this link](PivotalCloudFoundry/DEPLOY.md) to read the documentation about how to deploy to Pivotal Cloud Foundry platform.

+In our [examples repository](https://github.com/vlingo/vlingo-examples) you have an example of how to deploy two services working together.

 License (See LICENSE file for full license)
 -------------------------------------------
 Copyright © 2012-2018 Vaughn Vernon.
 All rights reserved.